remcoder/gcode-preview/README.md

 [<img width=42 src="https://www.duet3d.com/image/catalog/logo/50_blue_wifi.png"> Duet3D](https://www.duet3d.com/)

 ## Contributing
-If you want to help out, consider any of the following:
+If you have found a bug or if have an idea for a feature, don't hesitate to [create an issue](https://github.com/remcoder/gcode-preview/issues/new).

+It would be great if you want to help out because I'm always short on time to do more testing and improving.
+So for instance, maybe you'd like to help out with:
- - test the GCode Preview with a variety of gcode files, from different slicers
+ - testing GCode Preview with a variety of gcode files, from different slicers
- - report any bugs you find and add as much detail as possible, or even better, a screenshot
+ - reporting any bugs you find and add as much detail as possible, or even better, a screenshot
  - even better yet: send in a pull request :-)
- - apart from the the code code, lots of improvements can still be made in:
+ - apart from the main code, lots of improvements can still be made in:
    - documentation
    - unit tests
    - demos, especially in combination with frameworks like React, Svelte etc

 ## Donate
 If you want to show gratitude you can always buy me beer/coffee/filament